Anuloma DS Tablet is proprietary polyherbal Ayurvedic medicine from Sagar Pharmaceutical. It is useful in the management of constipation.

-Anuloma DS is blend of medicinal herbs and have carminative and laxative properties.
+Anuloma DS is a blend of medicinal herbs and has carminative and laxative properties.
 It contains Ajmoda, Cumin seeds, Choti Harad, Licorice, Dry Ginger, Senna leaves and Rock Salt.
-The main ingredient of Anuloma medicine is Senna leaves which is a habit forming herbal purgative.
+The main ingredient of Anuloma medicine is Senna leaves which is a habit-forming herbal purgative.
 So, take this medicine only occasionally.
-Here is given more about Anuloma DS Tablets such as indication/therapeutic uses, Key Ingredients and dosage.
+Here is given more about Anuloma DS Tablets such as indication/therapeutic uses, Key Ingredients, and dosage.

 - Manufacturer: Sagar Pharmaceuticals

 - Availability: Online and at medical stores

 - Type of medicine: Proprietary Ayurvedic Medicine